SiliconLabs/wiseconnect/examples/snippets/ble/gatt_long_read/readme.md

 1. After the program gets executed, If Silicon Labs device is configured as `CLIENT` specified in the macro `GATT_ROLE`, Silicon Labs will be in Advertising state.
 2. Connect any serial console for prints.
-3. Open the EFR Connect APP and Create the **Battery service** to configure the Remote device as a GATT server.
+3. Open the Simplicity Connect App(formerly EFR Connect App) and Create the **Battery service** to configure the Remote device as a GATT server.
    - Name: Battery service
    - UUID: 0x180F
-   > **Note:** Refer the [Adding Services](https://docs.silabs.com/bluetooth/5.0/miscellaneous/mobile/efr-connect-mobile-app) for creating the GATT server the EFR connect mobile APP as advertiser.
+   > **Note:** Refer the [Adding Services](https://docs.silabs.com/bluetooth/5.0/miscellaneous/mobile/efr-connect-mobile-app) for creating the GATT server the Simplicity Connect mobile App(formerly EFR Connect App) as advertiser.
 4. Add the characteristic services and their coresponding properties as shown below:
    - Name: Battey level
    - UUID: 0x2A19
    - Property: Read & Write
-   **Note:** Refer the [Adding Characteristics and Descriptors](https://docs.silabs.com/bluetooth/5.0/miscellaneous/mobile/efr-connect-mobile-app) for creating the GATT server in the EFR connect mobile APP.
+   **Note:** Refer the [Adding Characteristics and Descriptors](https://docs.silabs.com/bluetooth/5.0/miscellaneous/mobile/efr-connect-mobile-app) for creating the GATT server in the Simplicity Connect mobile App(formerly EFR Connect App).

    ![](resources/readme/blegattleconfigurator.png)

 5. Configure the advertiser.
-   > **Note:** Refer the [Creating New Advertisement Sets](https://docs.silabs.com/bluetooth/5.0/miscellaneous/mobile/efr-connect-mobile-app) for configuring the EFR connect mobile APP as advertiser.
+   > **Note:** Refer the [Creating New Advertisement Sets](https://docs.silabs.com/bluetooth/5.0/miscellaneous/mobile/efr-connect-mobile-app) for configuring the Simplicity Connect mobile App(formerly EFR Connect App) as advertiser.

    ![](resources/readme/blegattlradvertiser.png)